arklumpus/TreeViewer/Readme.md

 BuildRelease Mac-x64
 BuildRelease Mac-arm64

-BuildBinaries-Win-x64 "path/to/certificate.pfx" "certificate_password"
+BuildBinaries-Win-x64 "subject_name" "yubikey_pin"
 bash -c ./BuildBinaries-Linux-x64.sh
 ```

 These commands will compile TreeViewer for all three platforms and create the installers for Windows and Linux, which will be placed in the `Binary` folder.
-To build the binaries for Windows, it is necessary to supply a code-signing certificate in PFX or P12 format, together with the associated password.
+The arguments for the `BuildBinaries-Win-x64` script are the subject name of a code signing certificate and the PIN of the YubiKey/smart card where the certificate is stored.
 Such a certificate can be obtained (for a fee) from a [certificate authority](https://docs.microsoft.com/en-us/windows-hardware/drivers/dashboard/get-a-code-signing-certificate) or can be a self-signed certificate.

 Now you need to copy the `Release/Mac-x64` and `Release/Mac-arm64` folders to the corresponding folder on the macOS machine.